MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 # Vixel Roleplay - Discord Bot

 This is the backend Discord bot required for the Vixel Roleplay website.
-It's a lightweight Express.js server that communicates with the Discord API to provide real-time user data and send notifications.
+It's a lightweight Express.js server that communicates with the Discord API to provide real-time user data and send notifications/logs.

-## Features
+## ⚠️ Important Prerequisites

--   Fetches user profiles, including roles, nickname, and avatar.
--   Fetches a complete list of guild roles.
--   Receives requests from the website (via Supabase) to send messages to specific channels or users (DMs).
--   Protected API endpoints using a secret key.
--   Simple health check endpoint for diagnostics.
--   Slash command (`/setstatus`) to change the bot's presence.
+Before setting up the bot, you **MUST** do the following two things.
+They are the #1 cause of login and command issues.

-## ⚠️ Important Prerequisite: Server Members Intent
+### 1. Enable Server Members Intent

-Before setting up the bot, go to the [Discord Developer Portal](https://discord.com/developers/applications), select your bot application, and go to the "Bot" tab.
+Go to the [Discord Developer Portal](https://discord.com/developers/applications), select your bot application, and go to the "Bot" tab.

 You **MUST** enable the **SERVER MEMBERS INTENT**.

-This is the #1 cause of login issues.
-If this is disabled, the bot cannot see the roles of users who are not cached, and the login system will fail.
+If this is disabled, the bot cannot see the roles of users who are not cached, and the login/permission system will fail.

-## Bot Invitation & Scopes (Crucial for Slash Commands)
+### 2. Invite The Bot Correctly (For Slash Commands)

 For the bot and its slash commands (like `/setstatus`) to work correctly, it must be invited to your server with the correct permissions and scopes. **If slash commands are not appearing, this is almost always the reason.**